 Monestime was first elected to represent District 2 on the Miami-Dade Board of County Commissioners on November 2, 2010.
 District 2 includes portions of the City of Miami, North Miami, North Miami Beach, Opa-locka, and the unincorporated areas of Liberty City, Biscayne Gardens and North Central Dade.
 He was overwhelmingly re-elected in August 2014 for a second four-year term, and in November 2014 chosen unanimously to serve as Chairman of the Miami-Dade Board of County Commissioners for two years.
 On February 20, 2015 Commissioner Monestime was selected unanimously by municipal, school board, and commission colleagues to preside over the Miami-Dade Metropolitan Planning Organization (MPO) Governing Board.

-Chairman Monestime exemplifies an active life of service.
+Commissioner Monestime exemplifies an active life of service.
 He is a former City of North Miami Councilman and Vice-Mayor.
-He was a Delegate to the National Democratic Convention and later selected as a Florida Electoral College member for the 2012 U.S. Presidential Election, another prestigious and historic appointment!
+He was a Delegate to the National Democratic Convention and later selected as a Florida Electoral College member for the 2012 U.S. presidential election, another prestigious and historic appointment!

 Additionally, he is the President of JEMO Realty, Inc, a full-service real estate and insurance company, and JEMO Enterprises, LLC, a business consulting agency.
 Moreover, he is a former Miami-Dade County Public School teacher and worked as an adjunct professor of management at the University of Phoenix, South Florida campus.